 In the normal course of business, we lease office space and warehouse and distribution facilities under non-cancelable operating lease agreements.
 We rent office space, primarily for international and domestic regional sales administration offices, in commercial office complexes that are conducive to sales and administrative operations.
-We also rent warehousing and distribution facilities that are designed to provide secure storage and efficient distribution of our products.
+We also rent warehousing and distribution facilities that are designed to provide secure storage and efficient distribution of our training products and accessories.
 These operating lease agreements generally contain renewal options that may be exercised at our discretion after the completion of the base rental term.
-In addition, many of the rental agreements provide for regular increases to the base rental rate at specified intervals, which usually occur on an annual basis.
-At August 31, 2009, we had operating leases that have remaining terms ranging from less than one year to approximately 7 years.
-Following the sale of our CSBU assets, we no longer lease retail store space and Franklin Covey Products is contractually obligated to pay a portion of our minimum rental payments on certain warehouse and distribution facilities.
-The following table summarizes our future minimum lease payments under operating lease agreements and the lease amounts receivable from Franklin Covey Products at August 31, 2009 (in thousands):
+In addition, many of the rental agreements provide for regular increases to the base rental rate at specified intervals, which usually occur on an a nnual basis.
+At August 31, 2010, we had operating leases that have remaining terms ranging from approximately one year to approximately six years.
+Following the sale of our CSBU assets, Franklin Covey Products is contractually obligated to pay a portion of our minimum rental payments on certain warehouse and distribution facilities.
+The following table summarizes our future minimum lease payments under operating lease agreements and the lease amounts receivable from Franklin Covey Products at August 31, 2010 (in thousands):

-R Required Receivable Net Required

-YEAR ENDING Mini Minimum Lease from Franklin inimum Lease
+YEAR ENDING Required Minimum Lease Receivable from Franklin Net Required Minimum Lease

-AUGUST 31, Pa ayments Cove ey Products Payments
+AUGUST 31, Payments Covey Products Payments

-2010 \$ 1,673 \$ (404) \$ 1,269
+2011 \$ 1,853 \$ (422) \$ 1,431

-2011 1,606 (422) 1,184

-2012 1,498 (475) 1,023
+2012 1,923 (475) 1,448

-2013 1,148 (529) 619
+2013 1,376 (529) 847

-2014 1,108 (584) 524
+2014 1,248 (584) 664

-Thereafter 2,218 (1,167) 1,051
+2015 1,210 (632) 578

+Thereafter 1,067 (535) 532

-\$ 9,251 \$ (3,581) \$ 5,670
+\$ 8,677 \$ (3,177) \$ 5,500

 We recognize lease expense on a straight-line basis over the life of the lease agreement.
-Contingent rent expense is recognized as it is incurred.
-Total rent expense recorded in selling, general, and administrative expense from operating lease agreements was \$3.2 million, \$8.7 million, and \$10.8 million for the years ended August 31, 2009, 2008, and 2007.
-Additionally, certain retail store leases contained terms that require additional, or contingent, rental payments based upon the realization of certain sales thresholds.
-Our contingent rental payments under these arrangements were insignificant during the fiscal years ended August 31, 2009, 2008, and 2007.
+Contingent rent expense is recognized as it is incurred and was insignificant for the periods presented.
+Total rent expense recorded in selling, general, and administrative expense from operating lease agreements was \$3.0 million, \$3.2 million, and \$8.7 million for the years ended August 31, 2010, 2009, and 2008.